Eflarus/ghost-extended/README.md

 Dockerfile modifies the ghost cms source image by increasing the length of the `custom_excerpt` field to 1500 characters.
 This field can be called anywhere in the post context, allowing you to use it as a custom field for your needs.

+The solution was tested with version 5.75.0, but most likely will work with other versions as well.

 An example use case can be seen below:

 custom_excerpt value: `{"name":"John","sub1":"hi","sub2":"world!"}`